lordofwizard/mcserver/README.md

-# Minecraft Cloud Shell Tutorial & Info
+# Minecraft on Cloud Shell

-In this project, we'll teach you host your very own Java/Bedrock Minecraft Server using `Google Cloud Shell`.
-This works under `Ubuntu/Debian` based Linux operation system.
-This project requires **NO CREDIT CARD** and the whole project is entirely **FREE**!
-You can make a server without costing you anything.
+This project aims to run a minecraft server on Google cloud shell for free.

 **The following features are added into this project are:**
 - Supports different type of Bedrock Servers